Rheumatoid arthritis: Heart and blood vessels

 People with RA are more prone to atherosclerosis, and risk of myocardial infarction (heart attack) and stroke is markedly increased.

 Other possible complications that may arise include: pericarditis, endocarditis, left ventricular failure, valvulitis and fibrosis.
 Many people with RA do not experience the same chest pain that others feel when they have angina or myocardial infarction.
 To reduce cardiovascular risk, it is crucial to maintain optimal control of the inflammation caused by RA (which may be involved in causing the cardiovascular risk), and to use exercise and medications appropriately to reduce other cardiovascular risk factors such as blood lipids and blood pressure.
 Doctors who treat people with RA should be sensitive to cardiovascular risk when prescribing anti-inflammatory medications, and may want to consider prescribing routine use of low doses of aspirin if the gastrointestinal effects are tolerable.

 Blood

-Anemia is by far the most common abnormality of the blood cells which can be caused by a variety of mechanisms.
+Various mechanisms can cause anemia in rheumatoid arthritis, which is by far the most common abnormality of the blood cells.
 The chronic inflammation caused by RA leads to raised hepcidin levels, leading to anemia of chronic disease where iron is poorly absorbed and also sequestered into macrophages.
-The red cells are of normal size and color (normocytic and normochromic).
+The red cells are of normal size and color (normocytic and Normochromic).

 A low white blood cell count usually only occurs in people with Felty's syndrome with an enlarged liver and spleen.
 The mechanism of neutropenia is complex.
 An increased platelet count occurs when inflammation is uncontrolled.